History of the Jews in Australia: 20th century

 From 1938 to 1961 the Jewish population almost tripled in size from the 1933 population to 61,000 Jews living in Australia.
 Organisations during the war tried to bring over and place children affected by the war, but were only able to after the war ended.
 Two organisations assisting with the immigration, specifically of orphaned children were Save the Children’s Scheme and the Jewish Welfare Guardian Scheme, who brought over a total of 317 orphaned Jewish children from Europe in the years after the war.
 The girls brought over were placed into orphanages, while the boys were placed into hostels, where they lived with other holocaust survivors.

-In 1940 there were 2,500 German and Austrian refugee internees including 1,750 Jewish refugees, known as the Dunera internees, were all immediately sent to an internment camp in Hay Australia.
+In 1940 there were 2,500 German and Austrian refugee internees including 1,750 Jewish refugees, known as the Dunera internees, were all immediately sent to an internment camp in Hay, New South Wales.
 A large number of the new immigrants were observant Jews, and day-school attendance rose steadily.
 A new Sephardic community also emerged in the post-war period.
 Previously, Mizrahi Jews were generally not permitted to enter due to Australia's White Australia policy.
 However, following the Suez Crisis in 1956, a number of Egyptian Jews were allowed to enter.
 Over the following years, overtures from Jewish communities led the government to drop its previous stance on entry of Mizrahi Jews.
 By 1969, when Iraqi Jews were being persecuted, the government granted refugee status to Iraqi Jews who managed to reach Australia.

-In Australia, in the wake of the outbreak of World War II, Jews escaping the Nazis who had German passports, such as two-year-old Eva Duldig, who years later was a top tennis player for Australia, and her parents sculptor Karl Duldig and artist and inventor Slawa Duldig, were classified as enemy aliens upon their arrival due to their having arrived with German identity papers.
-Beginning the year prior to their arrival in Australia, a new Australian law had designated people "enemy aliens" if they were Germans, or were Australians who had been born in Germany.
-The Australian government therefore interned the three of them for two years in isolated Tatura Internment Camp 3 D, 180 kilometres north of Melbourne.
-They were held with nearly 300 other internees.
-The internment camp was located near Shepparton, in the northern part of the state of Victoria.
-There, armed soldiers manned watchtowers and scanned the camp that was bordered by a barbed wire fence with searchlights, and other armed soldiers patrolled the camp.
-Petitions to Australian politicians, stressing that they were Jewish refugees and therefore being unjustly imprisoned, had no effect.
-They remained in the internment camp until 1942, when her father enlisted in the Australian Army.